msveshnikov/autocode-ai/server/README.md

     - Dedicated support team
     - On-premises deployment option

 # TODO

--   fix privacy and terms pages, use only AutoCode name for product, MaxSoft for (c) 2024
--   mention that API keys are not sent to server and the only user info is email
+-   mention that API keys are not sent to server and the only user info collected is email nad IP address
+-   IP address is used only for device count tracking
--   in terms mentiuon pricing plans
+-   in terms mention pricing plans and free tier
--   proper design of terms and privacy similar to landing